qcuaeh/molalignlib/README.md

     ./bin/molalign tests/r005/Co100.xyz -sort -bias

-A tolerance of 0.2 Å is used by default, which is enough to account for numerical errors, however if the clusters are only approximately congruent then a larger tolerance is required, for example to apply biasing with a tolerance of 0.35 Å run:
+A biasing tolerance of 0.2 Å is used by default, which is enough to account for small distortions on the geometry, however if the distortion is too large then the tolerance must be increased, for example to increase the tolerance to 0.35 Å run:

     ./bin/molalign tests/r01/Co100.xyz -sort -bias -tol 0.35

-Tolerance must be carefully determined because a too small value will lead to wrong results while a too large value will not improve performance.
+Tolerance must be chosen carefully because a value too small will lead to wrong results while a value too large will not improve performance.

 ### Advanced usage